California law states that a landlord can enter a rental unit only for the following reasons:

 - If the court order permits the landlord to enter.

 - The tenant and landlord have agreed that the landlord will make repairs or supply services, and have agreed orally that the landlord mat enters to make the repairs or supply the services.
 The agreement must include the date and approximate time of entry, which must be within one week of the oral agreement.
 (California Civil Code 1954)

 - In case of an emergency.

 - The tenant has moved out or abandoned the rental unit.

 - The tenant is present and consents to the landlord’s entry.

 - The tenant and landlord have agreed that the landlord will make repairs or supply services and have agreed orally that the landlord mat enters to make the repairs or supply the services.
 The agreement must include the date and approximate time of entry, which must be within one week of the oral agreement.

 In most instances (emergencies excluded) a landlord can enter only during “normal business hours” and only after “reasonable notice.”

-When you have agreed that repairs need to be made, or if he suspects something needs to be repaired, s/he needs your permission.
-You have the right to ask the landlord exactly what it is he intends to repair, or what needs assessing.
-He should not be entering your apartment looking around for work to do.
+When you have agreed that repairs need to be made, or if he suspects something needs to be repaired, they needs your permission.
+You have the right to ask the landlord exactly what it is they intends to repair, or what needs assessing.
+They should not be entering your apartment looking around for work to do.
 You can show the landlord that portion of the law if you prefer.